ortus-docs/coldbox-docs/getting_started_guide/index.md

 Dependency Hierarchy for myApp (0.0.0)
 ├── cbmessagebox (1.0.0)
 └── coldbox (4.0.0)
 ```

-We'll use this new module in a few minutes.
+Right now our app depends on `coldbox` and `cbmessagebox` to run.
+We'll use our new `cbmessagebox` module in a few minutes.
 But first, we'll create a simple model CFC to round out our `MVC` app.

 ## Creating A Model

 Models encapsulate the business logic your application.
 They can be services, beans, or DAOs.
 We'll use CommandBox to create a `GreeterService` in our new app.

-Right now our app depends on `coldbox` and `cbmessagebox` to run.